 - for advertising, displays, booths, or promotional exhibit fees (please contact Concordia commercial division or your local representative for such requests).

-- for programs sponsored by individual health care providers or an individual’s medical practice
+- for programs sponsored by individual health care providers (HCPs) or an individual’s medical practice.

-- for non-medical education purposes, e.g., research studies, including clinical studies and investigator initiated studies (IISs), Charitable Contributions, promotional or commercial marketing programs or advertisements, corporate sponsorship agreements, private schools/colleges/universities attended by physicians or their family members, religious programs or medical missions to foreign countries.
+- for non-medical education purposes, e.g., research studies, including investigator-initiated studies (IISs), Charitable Contributions, promotional or commercial marketing programs or advertisements, corporate sponsorship agreements, private schools/colleges/universities attended by physicians or their family members, religious programs or medical missions to foreign countries.

 - for non-faculty personnel travel, registration, parking or lodging or individual attendee expenses; recreation, social events or entertainment (class reunions, retirement dinners, etc.).